maropu/lljvm-translator/README.md

   out.write(f._library._final_module.as_bitcode())
 ```

-Finally, you get a JVM class file for `plus`:
+Finally, you get a JVM class file for the python function `pyfunc`:

     $ ./bin/lljvm-translator ./pyfunc.bc

-To check gen'd bytecode, you can use `javap`:
+To check gen'd bytecode in the JVM class file, you can use `javap`:

     $ javap -c -s pyfunc.class